Many people reach for chocolate, drink, splash some cash or go to a party.

 Rather than trying to keep up with the Joneses, we’re running to keep up with ourselves and with the pressures of modern life.”

-Wanting to feel better about ourselves is a natural desire.
+Wanting to find happiness in our lives and feel better about ourselves is a natural desire.

-God created us to be in relationship with Him.
+God created us to be in a relationship with Him.
 Jesus said:

 Come to me, all you who are weary and burdened, and I will give you rest.